cryptic-resolver/cr.rb/README.md

 > That's nothing, because cr knows this.

-*But what if a sheet has tow 'gdm'?*
+*But what if a sheet has two 'gdm'?*

 > This will lead to toml's parser library fail.
 So you hace these solutions
 > 1. Use a better lint for example: [VSCode's Even Better TOML](https://github.com/tamasfe/taplo)